-This article provides the steps needed to export your passwords into a readable format like CSV, Excel, or JSON.
+This article provides the steps to export your data into a readable format like CSV, Excel, or JSON.

 Important things to note about these export files: